anshi06/Swift-sign/README.md

 ### Note: This app is not currently responsive but will be made responsive in the future.

-### Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please feel free to open an issue or create a pull request.

 ### Acknowledgements

 This app was created as a project to brush up on basic CSS skills and explore HTML Canvas functionality.